Designing a Delivery in a Distributed Environment

 Now he had 24 planned hr and he accepted the responsibility to deliver (figure

 One week later, Serge and Gregory delivered.
 No stress.
-They even had a few
+They said they even had a few

 hours left to implement something extra that they decided was actually forgotten